 A product without users won't survive.
-This holds true in Web3 as well.
+This also holds true in crypto and DeFi.

-But in Web3, simply connecting a wallet isn't enough.
+In DeFi and crypto, simply connecting a wallet isn't enough.
 True value lies in meaningful engagement like transactions and onchain activity, not just wallet connects.
+To accurately measure product health, teams must distinguish between three tiers of wallet activity:

 Daily Active Users (DAU), Weekly Active Users (WAU), and Monthly Active Users (MAU) are essential metrics for tracking growth, retention, and monetization for any Web3 app.
 This guide will cover how to measure and analyze these key metrics for Web3 active users.